-We have audited the accompanying consolidated balance sheets of Dorchester Minerals, L.P. (a Delaware Limited Partnership) and subsidiaries as of December 31, 2007 and 2006, and the related consolidated statements of operations, changes in partnership capital, and cash flows for each of the three years in the period ended December 31, 2007.
+We have audited the accompanying consolidated balance sheets of Dorchester Minerals, L.P. (a Delaware Limited Partnership) and subsidiaries (collectively, the "Partnership") as of December 31, 2008 and 2007, and the related consolidated statements of operations, cash flows, and changes in partnership capital for each of the three years in the period ended December 31, 2008.
 These financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.